maithemewp/mai-simple-urls/README.md

-Simple URLs
+Mai Simple URLs
 ===========

-Plugin that allows you to create custom redirects for pages and posts via a custom field.
+Mai Simple URLs is a fork of the original Simple URLs plugin from StudioPress, before it became Lasso.
+It's a complete URL management system that allows you create, manage, and track outbound links from your site by using custom post types and 301 redirects.